Airline Connections Demo/Tutorial

 -

-Submit a job to Viridian using the Command Line Client
+Submit a job to Cloud using the Command Line Client

-When you launch the demo in Viridian, you may see a step-by-step guide appear in conjunction with the demo.
+When you launch the demo in Cloud, you might see a step-by-step guide appear in conjunction with the demo.
 This tutorial is designed to supplement that guide, providing additional context and detail as well as links to reference materials.
+You can launch the step-by-step guide at any time by selecting the Walk me through this Demo link above the SQL browser.

 Before you Begin